computationalneurobiology/ComputationalNeurobiology.github.io/positions.md

 #### Postdoctoral Fellows

 We are hiring one postdoctoral fellow with experience in genomics and neuroscience.
-Current programming ability is requested with preference for Java and R.
+Current programming ability is requested with preference for Java and R. Details available at [indeed.com](http://ca.indeed.com/job/research-fellow-neuroinformatics-ae5bbc60c67c5db5).

 Graduate and postdoctoral positions are fully funded.